Is Hardware VPN a Right Enterprise Solution?

 It is considered a secure and fast way to protect network security.
 However, there are some downsides to it due to which many enterprises still use software VPN.

-A physical VPN device is very expansive compared to an installable VPN app.
+A physical VPN device is very expensive compared to an installable VPN app.
 From the equipment to the installation and maintenance, the price can go up in thousands of dollars.

 The minimum price is the one price that you have to pay only to get the device.
 Maintenance and installation are not included in the price range you find online.